 - User Reviews

-At some point, you may want to consider developing “traffic on demand.”
-You can achieve this by growing a list or starting an online community.
+As your business grows, you may want to consider developing “traffic on tap.”
+You can do this by growing a list or starting an online network.

-With “Traffic On Tap,” your traffic will come from customers or subscribers – people who already know you and trust you.
-Your influence and reputation can be used to generate traffic with every post you publish or email you send out.
+With “Traffic On Tap,” your traffic will come from an audience of existing customers or subscribers – people who already like you and trust you.
+Your influence and credibility can be used to generate new traffic with every post you publish, forum post you add, or email you send out.

-- Add an email newsletter and encourage people to subscribe.
+- Add an email training course and encourage people to subscribe.

-Many solutions and plugins are available that can help grow your influence and improve user engagement.
+Many solutions and plugins are available that can help increase your online influence and improve user engagement.
 For example:

 - Contact Forms, Live Chat